Boost emotional intelligence in 15-mins a week

-5 characteristics of emotional intelligence (that make you great to work with)
+The 5 characteristics of emotional intelligence in leadership

 a woman showing her big heart as one of the 5 characteristics of emotional intelligence

-Emotional intelligence (EQ) is the quality that enables you to understand and manage your own emotions, as well as those of others.
-By identifying our own emotions and recognizing the impact your behavior has on others, you are empowered to use this knowledge to facilitate more effective communication with those around you, both in personal and professional settings.
+Emotional intelligence (EQ) is the quality that enables you to understand and manage your own emotions, as well as others.
+By identifying your own emotions and recognizing the impact your behavior has on others, you are empowered to use this knowledge to facilitate more effective communication with those around you, both in personal and professional settings.

 Table of contents

-What are the 5 characteristics of emotional intelligence great leaders have?
+What are the 5 characteristics of emotional intelligence for successful leadership?

 A Yale-led study in the Journal of Creative Behavior (2020) found that leaders who exemplified emotional intelligence fostered happier and more creative employees.

-What are the 5 characteristics of emotional intelligence great leaders have?
+What are the 5 characteristics of emotional intelligence for successful leadership?

 1. Self-awareness

 Michael Scott from The Office is a perfect example of a character without self-awareness, which leads to an endless array of awkward situations.
-This serves as the basis of the cringeworthy humor that makes the show great, but would not be something a professional would want to emulate.
+This serves as the basis of the cringeworthy humor that makes the show great but would not be something an intelligent leader would want to emulate.

 • Individuals who are self-aware make an effort to take responsibility for their actions and are not ruled by their emotions.
 That’s not to say self-aware people are not emotional, rather, they identify those emotions and attempt to catch themselves before allowing the emotions to lead them to words or actions that could be destructive to themselves and others.

-• For example, a person who had a tough client meeting may go into their following meeting feeling out of sorts and want to go home and scream.
+• For example, a person who had a tough client meeting may go into their following meeting feeling out of sorts, bringing negative emotions with them.
 However, if this person is self-aware, they may give themselves 5 minutes between meetings to reset.
-While they may have good reason for being upset, they can pinpoint why they are frustrated and see how taking their anger out on their co-workers would be hurtful and could damage the professional relationships they have worked so hard to build.
+While they may have a good reason for being upset, they can pinpoint why they are frustrated and see how taking their anger out on their co-workers would be hurtful and could damage the professional relationships they have worked so hard to build.

 Benefits of self-awareness